-Aquaculture today provides 50% of global seafood production.
+Aquaculture provides over 50% of global seafood production.

-Watch this video to find out how recirculating aquaculture systems (RAS) technology provides a sustainable, local way to farm healthy fish that’s good for people, our economy and the environment.
+Watch this video to find out more about the Freshwater Institute and how we are working towards a sustainable, local way to farm healthy fish that’s good for people, our economy and the environment.

-Get to Know the Freshwater Institute’s Spring Hill Salmon
+Get to Know the Freshwater Institute’s West Virginia-Raised Salmon